The Commonplace

 Claims (17)

 Big Data and AI are enabling a shift in public governance from reactive to anticipatory decision-making and resource allocation.
-Decision Quality positive medium mode of governance (reactive vs. anticipatory decision-making) and timeliness of resource allocation
+Decision Quality positive mode of governance (reactive vs. anticipatory decision-making) and timeliness of resource allocation

 n=103